Total absorption costing

-Total absorption costing (TAC) is a method of cost accounting which takes account of the full cost of manufacturing or providing a service.
+Total absorption costing (TAC) is a method of cost accounting which takes account of the full cost of manufacturing a product or providing a service.
 TAC includes not just the costs of materials and labour, but also of all manufacturing overheads (whether "fixed" or "variable").
-The cost of each cost center can be direct or indirect.
-The direct cost can be easily identified with individual cost centers.
-Whereas indirect cost cannot be easily identified with the cost center.
-The distribution of overhead among the departments is called apportionment.
+Areas of cost may be described as either "direct" or "indirect": direct costs can be easily identified with individual cost centers, whereas indirect costs cannot be easily identified with the cost center.
+The distribution of overheads between cost centers is called "apportionment".
+Absorption costing includes all manufacturing costs (direct materials, direct labour, and overheads) in unit product costs.
+According to the ICMA London, "absorption costing is a principle whereby fixed as well as variable costs are allocated to cost unit the term may be applied where production costs only or costs of all function are so allocated".

+Absorption costing and marginal costing are two key costing methods which are often compared.
+The Association of Chartered Certified Accountants (ACCA) notes that "both methods have their advantages and limitations, and choosing the appropriate one depends on the business context and objectives".

 Primary apportionment or distribution of overheads

 The selection of the base on which overheads are or should be apportioned depends on the following principles: